Gettie1/TechnologyHub-Website/README.md

 Technologies Used

-HTML5 – For structuring the website’s content.
+-HTML5 – For structuring the website’s content.

-CSS3 – For styling, layout design, and responsive features.
+-CSS3 – For styling, layout design, and responsive features.

-JavaScript (Optional) – For interactive elements such as animations and form validation.